 During her MBA, Etevise undertook a five-week internship with ShineWing accounting and consulting firm in China, which was part funded by Study Melbourne and the Victorian Government.

 “I was part of the auditing team that worked with a mining company in China.
 I got to do a lot of research about the tax system and report on tax issues relating to the mining company.”

-As well as volunteering on campus and in the community through the University’s volunteering program, , Etevise is now taking part in VU’s in preparation for the return to her home country.
+As well as volunteering on campus and in the community through the University’s volunteering program, , Etevise is now taking part in the VU Career Mentoring Program in preparation for the return to her home country.
 The program matches imminent graduates with a VU alumnus to assist in the transition from university to work.

 “So far, I’ve had two meetings with my mentor.
 They’ve been helping me with my resume, career planning and interview tips, as well as giving me personal motivation and encouragement.